AlphaPack/glyue-docs/reference/integration_components/servicerequest.md

 ## service_name (string)

-Service name to be used
+Service name to be used with associated request.
+Usage is determined by the adapter being called.

 ## formula_variable (string)

+Variable assigned to the service request.
+Each service request is created within the namespace using this formula variable.
+If the `call_for_each` field is specified then this value is a list.

 ## call_if (code)